-Hailed as "a great writer and a terrific trumpet player" by legendary songwriter Burt Bacharach, and considered by many to be one of the brightest young musical minds, Tony Glausi is establishing his voice in the music industry as an award-winning, internationally recognized trumpeter, keyboardist, composer, arranger, and producer with a distinct story to tell.
+Hailed as "a great writer and a terrific trumpet player" by legendary songwriter Burt Bacharach, Tony Glausi is an international award-winning trumpeter, keyboardist, composer, and producer in New York City.

-Among other accolades, Tony placed 1st in the jazz division of the National Trumpet Competition in March of 2014 and took 1st prize in the jazz division of the International Trumpet Competition at the ITG conference in June of 2017.
-Tony has been recognized in two separate issues of Downbeat Jazz & Blues Magazine for outstanding improvised solos and compositions.
-He was the sole recipient of the 2016-17 Laurie Frink Career Grant, a substantial monetary award given every other year to a young brass player in honor of Laurie’s legacy as an incomparably inspiring pedagogue, mentor, and friend.
-Tony has also had the unique privilege of engaging in private studies with Wynton Marsalis, one of his greatest heroes and influences.
+Among other accolades, Tony won first prize in the 2017 Carmine Caruso International Jazz Solo Competition, first prize in the jazz division of the 2017 ITG International Trumpet Competition, and first prize in the jazz division of the 2014 National Trumpet Competition.
+Tony has been recognized in several issues of Downbeat Jazz & Blues Magazine for outstanding improvised solos and compositions, and he was the sole recipient of the 2016-17 Laurie Frink Career Grant, an award given every other year to a young brass player in honor of Laurie’s legacy as an incomparably inspiring pedagogue, mentor, and friend.